About the work

 Art & Social Practice Residency

-This installation consists of 10 flags that serve as markers to symbolically and physically memorialize the lives of victims of police violence across the United States.
+This work consists of several iterations, some installations consists of 10 flags that serve as markers to symbolically and physically memorialize the lives of victims of police violence across the United States.
 The flags are mixed-media works on paper that spell out Y AHORA WHAT, (And Now What) while also highlighting the name of each victim.
-Four of the works on paper,(flags) hang from a wooden, handmade flag pole.
-The remaining 6 are installed on the wall creating the illusion that they are hanging from a pole painted on the wall.
+Others works on paper,(flags) hang from a wooden, handmade flag pole.
+Yet others are installed a the wall creating the illusion that they are hanging from a pole painted on the wall.